 - 12 rashers Smoked Streaky Bacon

 - 12 Sages Leaves

 - few Sprigs of Rosemary

-In a bowl, combine your Honey, Bourbon, Worcestershire Sauce and Salt & Pepper.
+- In a bowl, combine 2 tbsp Honey, 2 tbsp Bourbon, 1 tbsp Worcestershire Sauce and Salt & Pepper to taste.

-Brush your Chipolatas with the glaze, wrap a sage leaf around each of them (lengthways) and wrap in Bacon.
+- Brush your Chipolatas with the glaze, wrap a sage leaf around each of them (lengthways) and then wrap in Bacon.
 Secure with a toothpick.

-Lay a few sprigs of Rosemary in a pan, place your Sausages on top and drizzle with a little Olive Oil.
+- Lay a few sprigs of Rosemary in a baking tray, place your Sausages on top and drizzle with a little Olive Oil.

-Drizzle the rest of your glaze over them, shake the pan well and pop back in the oven for around 5mins just to burn of the remaining alcohol.
+- Drizzle the rest of your glaze over them, shake the pan well and pop back in the oven for a few mins until sticky.

 - Remove toothpicks and enjoy!

 If you loved these Honey Bourbon Pigs in Blankets be sure to pin the recipe for later!
 Already made them or got a question?
 Give me a shout in the comments below!